haproxytech/kubernetes-ingress/documentation/README.md

 #### Https

-- HAProxy will decrypt/offload HTTPS traffic if certificates are defined.
+- SSL offloading/decryption will be automatically enabled if valid SSL certificates are provided.
-- Certificate can be defined in Ingress object: `spec.tls[].secretName`.
-Please see [tls-secret](#tls-secret) for format
+- Certificates can be provided via [tls-secrets](#tls-secret).
 - Annotation `ssl-passthrough`
   - by default ssl-passthrough is disabled.
 	- Make HAProxy send TLS traffic directly to the backend instead of offloading it.
 	- Traffic is proxied in TCP mode which makes unavailable a number of the controller annotations (requiring HTTP mode).
 - Annotation `ssl-redirect`
-  - redirects http trafic to https
+  - Redirects http trafic to https
-  - by default, for an ingress with TLS enabled,  the controller redirects (302) to HTTPS.
+  - SSL redirection is enabled by default for any ingress resource defined with a TLS section `spec.tls[].secretName`.
 	- Automatic redirects, when TLS enabled, can be disabled by setting annotation to "false" in configmap.
 - Annotation `ssl-redirect-code`
   - HTTP status code on redirect